benjvi/benjvi.github.io/_drafts/2021-06-28-accelerate.markdown

 _Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations, Nicole Forsgren PhD, Jez Humble, Gene Kim_

 I read this as part of a book club at work.
-Having a broad scope, it made a good jumping off point for a general discussion of 'DevOps', which is reflected in the philosophical nature of these notes.
+Having a broad scope, it made a good jumping off point for a general discussion of 'DevOps', which is reflected in the expansive and questioning nature of these notes.

 It is a particularly good book for those of us that work on software projects with a 'Transformation' aspect.
 It could help guide you when bringing practices from the modern 'DevOps' movement, in particular for large organizations that have gotten stuck in a local optimum in their approach to technology.
 With that said, in 2021 it reads as being quite conservative and I would suggest to cast a critical eye on ideas that may go unquestioned in the DevOps movement.
 Overall though, a lot of good stuff here.